docker-compose-certbot

 In a previous blog post, I presented a solution to use docker-compose to obtain and renew a Let’s Encrypt SSL certificate and configure NGINX to use it.
 The solution depended on using two docker-compose files, one for the initialisation and the second for operation, as well as a cron job, and a couple of very simple shell scripts.

 In this blog post, I will present a solution that was developed by Jason Wilder that is entirely docker-based and that eliminates the need for the shell scripts and the cron job.
 The docker images nginx-proxy and acme-companion are both open-source projects initiated and maintained by Jason Wilder and are hosted on GitHub under https://github.com/nginx-proxy/nginx-proxy and https://github.com/nginx-proxy/acme-companion respectively.
+It is worth it to mention that at the time of writing this blog post, Nicolas Duchon is the maintainer of the nginx-proxy repository of Github.

 version: "3"